 About Kate Kenski

-Rains, S. A., Kenski, K., Coe, K., & Harwood, J. (forthcoming).
+Rains, S. A., Kenski, K., Coe, K., & Harwood, J. (2017).
 Incivility and political identity on the internet: Intergroup factors as predictors of incivility in discussions of news online.
 Journal of Computer-Mediated Communication.

-Pitts, M. J., Kenski, K., Smith, S., & Pavlich, C. (forthcoming).
+Pitts, M. J., Kenski, K., Smith, S., & Pavlich, C. (2017).
 Focus group discussions as sites for public deliberation, sensemaking, and civic engagement following shared political documentary viewing.
 Journal of Public Deliberation.

-Kenski, K., Filer, C., & Conway-Silva, B. A. (forthcoming).
+Kenski, K., Filer, C., & Conway-Silva, B. A. (2017).
 Communicating party labels and names on Twitter during the 2016 presidential invisible primary and primary campaigns.
 Journal of Political Marketing.